Vitto-Mazeto/debounce-messages-serverless/README.md

 After deployment, you will have an endpoint in **API Gateway** to receive messages.
 Use this endpoint to integrate with your messaging system on WhatsApp, Instagram, Telegram, etc.

-The processing flow will be:
+### Processing Flow

 1. The message is received by the `post_message` function.
    - This is what your messaging system should call.
 2. The message is stored in DynamoDB.
 3. A Step Function execution is initiated.
 4. After 10 seconds, the `process_message` function is called to process the message.
    - If another message arrives for the same number before the 10 seconds are up, the debounce time is reset, and the previous message is concatenated.

+### Query Parameter Requirement

+To properly route messages to the right processing function, ensure that the `appId` query parameter is included in your webhook requests.
+This parameter allows the system to determine which application the message is coming from and to redirect it accordingly.

+### Adding New Applications

+To support additional applications, simply add their configuration to the environment variable map in your `process_message`.
+For example:

+PROCESSING_LAMBDAS_MAP = "{\"bot1\": \"bot1-chat-lambda\", \"app2\": \"blabla\"}"

+This flexibility allows you to easily extend the system to handle new integrations without modifying the core processing logic.

 ### Processing Logic

-The `process_message` function can dynamically determine where to send the processed message based on environment variables configured in your `.env` file.
+The `process_message` function dynamically determines where to send the processed message based on environment variables configured in your lambda env variables.
+This map of possible Lambda functions based on `app_id` allows seamless redirection of messages to the appropriate processing logic.

-- **Send to API or Another Lambda**:
-  - If the environment variable `SEND_TO_API` is set to `true`, the processed message will be sent to an external API specified by the `API_URL` environment variable.
-  - If `SEND_TO_API` is not set to `true`, the message will be sent to another Lambda function specified by the `PROCESSING_LAMBDA_FUNCTION` environment variable.

-This flexibility allows you to switch between processing options easily without altering the core logic of the Lambda functions.

 ## Project Structure